-- In perhaps the most infamous scene in the game and the movie, Yamamura's skin melts off, leaving only his skeleton behind.
-In the movie, even that collapses.
+- In perhaps the most infamous scene in the movie, Yamamura's skin melts off, leaving only his skeleton behind which then collapses.

-- Even though it happened before the events of the game/movie even take place, innocent children being burned alive is hardly family-friendly.
+- Even though it happened before the events of the movie even take place, innocent children being burned alive is hardly family-friendly.

 - The Hero: Kazuo - The leader of the crew of five who are creating his documentary.